 Our role in desert research and conservation has grown with the park and we partner in many research and breeding programs.

-We are owned by the Northern Territory Government and run by the Parks and Wildlife Commission of the Northern Territory within the Department of Tourism, Sport and Culture.
+We are owned by the Northern Territory Government and run by the Parks and Wildlife Commission of the Northern Territory within the Department of Environment, Parks and Water Security.

 The park maintains Advanced Ecotourism Accreditation.